Treatment for Diabetic Eye Disease in West Central Ohio

 What is Diabetic Retinopathy?

 The retina is located in the back of your eye and is made of light-sensitive cells.
 When functioning properly, the retina processes light to the optic nerve to create visual images.
 Diabetic Retinopathy, which is caused by high levels of blood sugar, damages the blood cells that nourish the retina.
-Diabetic Retinopathy affects more than six million Americans and it is a leading cause of vision loss among adults under 60.1
+Diabetic Retinopathy affects more than eight million Americans and it is a leading cause of blindness among working age adults.1

 Symptoms of Diabetic Retinopathy